-AMLEP directly supports the AFRICOM’s Theater Campaign Plan’s Line of Effort 4, and the Intermediate Military Objective 4.3 (Interdicting Illicit Activities in the Gulf of Guinea).
-These illicit activities include human, weapons, and drug trafficking, maritime pollution, oil bunkering, piracy/kidnapping, and illegal, unreported, and unregulated (IUU) fishing.
+AMLEP directly supports the AFRICOM’s Campaign Plan Lines of Effort to Counter Illicit Trafficking and to improve overall Maritime Security.
+These efforts include countering human, weapons, and drug trafficking, maritime pollution, oil bunkering, piracy/kidnapping, and illegal, unreported, and unregulated fishing.

 Many of these African coastal nations rely on fishing for food and as a significant contributor of revenue and jobs to local economies.
 IUU fishing, along with the other illicit activities that take place in African waters negatively impact the nation’s economy, and directly contributes to instability throughout the Gulf of Guinea region.